Five People Injured As SUV Runs Red Light And Slams Into Walt Disney World Bus Carrying Guests

 While there were multiple injuries in this accident, the pictures show that it could have been much worse.

-A few years ago, a Florida woman ran a red light on property and also crashed into a Walt Disney World bus.
+A few years ago, a Florida woman ran a red light on property, and also crashed into a Walt Disney World bus.
 That accident was so severe that it cost the 29-year-old woman her life, but there were no injuries to the 20 passengers or bus driver on the bus.

-In the case Sunday’s accident between a Walt Disney World bus and an SUV, it isn’t exactly the most ideal situation but it could have been much worse.
-The minor injuries to the SUV driver, his passenger, and the two guests on the bus are things that will end up going away, but the hope is that the driver of the Disney bus can fully recover as well.
+In the case Sunday’s accident between a Walt Disney World bus and an SUV, it isn’t exactly the ideal situation, but it could have been much worse.
+The minor injuries to the SUV driver, his passenger, and the two guests on the bus are things that will end up going away, but the hope is that the driver of the Disney bus can fully recover, as well.

 [Featured Image by Danny Cox]